 On the other hand, if you are offering a product, you can hand out free samples.
 Doing so would increase the chances of your brand getting noticed and appreciated as well.

-- Provide Authentic, Valuable and Real Experiences
+5. Provide Authentic, Valuable, and Real Experiences

 This is perhaps the crux of the whole marketing campaign.
 A realistic, authentic experience given by brands goes a long way in developing a strong brand reputation.
 Remember, people are not just looking for a product to buy when they are fulfilling a need.
 They want valuable and lasting experiences as well.

 One way to achieve this brand authenticity is to focus on the customer or user first, instead of your brand.
-Take time out to know your customer.
-This includes gathering up information on what strikes a chord with them and what makes them tick.
-You can find this out through social media surveys and social group gatherings, as well as for analytics from the product sales.
+Take time out to know your customers.
+This includes gathering information on what strikes a chord with them and what makes them tick.
+You can find this out through social media surveys and social group gatherings, as well as for analytics from product sales.
 In addition, you can also harness valuable content to stay updated on what your customer wants by offering them infographics, and posts that give out a favorable appeal.
-You can hire a translation and localization company to translate your message in multiple languages.
+You can hire a translation and localization company to translate your message into multiple languages.
 This will all add up in lending an appreciable awareness for your brand.

 Creating a Brand Campaign